TREATMENT OF BROWN SPOTS ON THE SKIN

 photo treatment of neck and décolleté wrinkles by peeling

-A depigmenting peel is an effective, non-invasive method of treating pigmentation spots and evening out skin tone.
+A depigmenting peel is an effective, non-invasive method for treating pigmentation spots and evening out skin tone.
 Suitable for pigmentation problems such as melasma, solar lentigo and post-inflammatory pigmentation, this treatment involves the application of powerful exfoliating agents such as glycolic acid, trichloroacetic acid or kojic acid.
-These substances work by eliminating the superficial layers of the skin, encouraging cell renewal and visibly reducing the appearance of spots.
+These substances act by eliminating the superficial layers of the skin, encouraging cell renewal and visibly reducing the appearance of spots.

 Laser treatment for dark spots